 What are lifetime income benefits (LIBs)?

 Lifetime income benefits (LIBs) are income benefits paid to an injured worker until the death of the employee for specific extreme injuries including total and permanent loss of sight in both eyes, loss of both feet at or above the ankles, loss of both hands at or above the wrists, loss of one foot at or above the ankle and the loss of one hand at or above the wrist, a physically traumatic injury to the brain resulting in incurable insanity or imbecility, third degree burns that cover at least 40 percent of the body and require grafting, or third degree burns covering the majority of either both hands or one hand and the face.
+If an injury has left you unable to work and you’re looking to claim social security disability benefits in Shelby, NC, but you seem to be hitting a wall with your application, you may want to reach out to Social security disability attorneys in North Carolina.

 The insurance carrier is not approving medications my doctor has prescribed for my compensable injury, what can I do?